 What if my cryptocurrency went through a hard fork followed by an airdrop and I received new crypto?

 Yes, you will have taxable income which will be taxed as ordinary income equal to the FMV of the new crypto when it’s received and the transaction is recorded, provided you have dominion and control over the cryptocurrency so that you can transfer, sell, exchange, or otherwise dispose of the cryptocurrency.

 Do I have income when a soft fork of cryptocurrency I own occurs?

 Since a soft fork does not result in the creation of new cryptocurrency the soft fork will not result in income.

 *A hard fork occurs when a single cryptocurrency splits into two following a change to the existing code resulting in both an old version and a new version.
 An airdrop is the distribution of a cryptocurrency token or coin, usually for free.

 You should receive a Form 1099 or Form W-2 to report your cryptocurrency transactions, but even if you don’t receive a form, you need to report your taxable transactions on your tax return.
 If you missed reporting any transactions in the past you can amend your previous years’ tax returns with TurboTax.

 Don’t worry about knowing the tax implications of virtual currency.
 TurboTax Premier is up to date and will ask you simple questions about your virtual currency transactions and will accurately help you figure out your gains and losses on your transactions.

-With TurboTax, now you can upload your transactions from cryptocurrency platforms like Coinbase at once, through compatible .csv files to TurboTax Premier.
+With TurboTax, now you can upload your transactions from cryptocurrency platforms at once, through compatible .csv files to TurboTax Premier.
 And the uploaded .csv files will include the cost basis of your transactions (if available), so TurboTax Premier can easily help you account for your gains and losses and report your cryptocurrency transactions.
 TurboTax Premier is designed to support crypto transactions along with a variety of other investment types.